-We have audited the financial statements of National Housing Federation for the year ended 31 March 2011 which comprise the principal accounting policies, the group and company profit and loss accounts, the group and company balance sheets, the group cash flow statement, the group statement of total recognised gains and losses, the group note on historical gains and losses and notes 1 to 26.
+We have audited the financial statements of National Housing Federation for the year ended 31 March 2012 which comprise the principal accounting policies, the group and company profit and loss accounts, the group and parent company balance sheets, the group cash flow statement, the group statement of total recognised gains and losses, and notes 1 to 25.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

 This report is made solely to the company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditors' report and for no other purpose.
+Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of directors and auditors
+Respective responsibilities of directors and auditor

-As explained more fully in the Responsibilities of the Board and National Council set out on pages 7 and 8, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-Our responsibility is to audit the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
-Those standards require us to comply with the Auditing Practices Board's (APB's Ethical Standards for Auditors.
+As explained more fully in the Responsibilities of the Board set out on pages 6 and 7, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.